yonahforst/invitation/README.md

 rake db:migrate
 ```

 ### Invitables

 You'll need to manually configure resources, called invitables, to invite users to.
-Each invitable needs `include Invitation::Invitable`
+Each invitable needs
-and the class method `invitable_named_by` set with the name of a method or attribute to call for the invitable's name.
+`include Invitation::Invitable` and the class method `invitable_named_by` set with the name of a method or
+attribute to that returns the invitable's name.

 ```ruby
 class Company < ActiveRecord::Base